How to Avoid Bank of America Checking Account Fees

-Here’s how current Bank of America® customers can cut the costs of maintaining a basic checking account:
+Here’s how some Bank of America customers can cut the costs of maintaining a basic checking account:

 You can test this with your other external bank accounts by setting up an account alert for direct deposits and initiating a transfer.

-Note: that this step is possible only because Bank of America®’s computer system recognizes ACH credits as direct deposits—a tweak in the system would destroy this method.Consider Online Banks
+Note: This step is possible only because Bank of America’s computer system recognizes ACH credits as direct deposits—a tweak in the system would nullify this method at any time (without notice).

-With online checking accounts, you're likely to get an account with:
+With online checking accounts, you're likely to benefit from: